 - Discussing the terms of all warranties and stressing the importance of registering warranties with the appropriate manufacturers. - 2.
 Providing instruction for obtaining warranty service. - 3.
-Going over the pre-delivery service record with you and then signing it to certify that all work has been done. - Providing you thorough instruction in how to operate your boat and all of its systems and components.
-This should include a "walk-through" demonstration on your new boat. - 5.
-Completing the Premier Pontoon warranty registration within 10 days of purchase.
-The customer should receive a letter from Premier Marine with 30 days.
-If you do not, please contact Premier to verify warranty registration.
+Going over the pre-delivery service record with you and then signing it to certify that all work has been done. - 4.
+Providing you thorough instruction in how to operate your boat and all of its systems and components.
+This should include a "walk-through" demonstration on your new boat.